krajewski-m/HyperStairs/README.md

 # HyperStairs
-AutoCAD stairs plugin
 Small plugin for automatic creation of steel stairs and catwalks.
+It designed for Russian/CIS building standards.